mongodb/docs/mms/source/advanced-usage.rst

 Global Page Controls
 ~~~~~~~~~~~~~~~~~~~~

-There are three to five pieces pierces of information in the first
+There are three to five items in the first
 line below the MMS Console's menu bar.
 From left to right, these are:

 - The hostname and port of the process.
 This is a link to the raw JSON